How to Improve Class Imbalance using Class Weights in Machine Learning?

 Why is it Essential to Deal with Class Imbalance?

 Most machine learning algorithms assume that the data is evenly distributed within classes.
 In the case of class imbalance problems, the extensive issue is that the algorithm will be more biased towards predicting the majority class (no heart stroke in our case).
-The algorithm will not have enough data to learn the patterns present in the minority class (heart stroke).
+The algorithm will not have enough data to learn the patterns in the minority class (heart stroke).

 Example

 Similarly, this happens in class imbalance.
-The model has adequate information about the majority class but insufficient information about your minority class.
+The model has adequate information about the majority class but insufficient information about the minority class.
 That is why there will be high misclassification errors for the minority class.

 The reason is if we create a dumb model that predicts every new training data as 0 (no heart stroke) even then we will get very high accuracy because the model is biased towards the majority class.
-Here, the model is heavily accurate but not at all serving any value to our problem statement.
-That is why we will be using f1 score as the evaluation metric.
-F1 score is nothing but the harmonic mean of precision and recall.
-However, the evaluation metric is chosen based on the business problem and what type of error we want to reduce.
-But, the f1 score is the go-to metric when it comes to class imbalance problems.
+Here, the model is heavily accurate but does not serve any value to our problem statement.
+That is why we will use the f1 score as the evaluation metric.
+The F1 score is nothing but the harmonic mean of precision and recall.
+However, the evaluation metric is chosen based on the business problem and the type of error we want to reduce.
+But, the f1 score is the go-to metric for class imbalance problems.

 Formula for f1-score